 GFCI’s can be used to upgrade older two-prong (non-grounded) outlets to three prong (grounded) outlets without installing any new wire.
 As a precaution some home owners choose to replace all outlets in their homes with GFCI models.

-Our Bonney certified premier electricians are experts at these types of jobs.
+Bonney electrical technicians are experts at these types of jobs.
 It’s important that homeowners do not try to do a job like this on their own.
-Changing outlets may seem to be a simple task, but to avoid danger and get the job done right, call the certified premier electricians at Bonney.
+Changing outlets may seem to be a simple task, but to avoid danger and get the job done right, call the electricians at Bonney.